bootstrap-vue-next/bootstrap-vue-next/docs/components/FormSelect.md

 If the initial value of your `v-model` expression does not match any of the options, the `<b-form-select>` component (which is a native HTML5 `<select>` under the hood) will render in an _unselected_ state.
 On iOS this will cause the user not being able to select the first item because iOS does not fire a change event in this case.
-It is therefore recommended to provide a disabled option with an empty value as your first option.
+It is therefore recommended providing a disabled option with an empty value as your first option.

 ```html